From Memory: Writing Fiction or Memoir from Lived Experience

 We’ll also examine how memories can be written chronologically, nonlinearly, and through jump cuts and bricolage.
 And we’ll study examples of texts where narrators reveal themselves through stories about others.

 Each session will involve close reading and discussion from selected texts, and each week you’ll complete a short writing and reading assignment.
-Course readings will include excerpts from works by Joe Brainerd, Tobias Wolff, Elizabeth Hardwick, Rachel Cusk, and Laurie Stone.
+Course readings will include excerpts from works by Joe Brainerd, Tobias Wolff, Elizabeth Hardwick, Rachel Cusk, Laurie Stone and Delmore Schwartz.

 Learning and Writing Goals